-Giant by Also Design, United States
+Giant by Also Design

 Giant is a restaurant on Chicago’s Armitage Avenue with a menu of what is described as unpretentious Midwestern food.
 It is a small and intimate space with a contemporary and utilitarian interior of solid wood tables, simple chairs, brick and wood panelled walls, and chipboard skirting.
 Giant’s brand identity, designed by Also and extending across business cards, website, signage and menus, is an articulation of the the restaurant’s tongue-in-cheek name and plays against its modest interior space through type, typesetting and image.